Can I Sell My House Before Foreclosure

 You bet.
 It’s best to try and avoid foreclosure at any costs, as it will do a lot of damage to your credit score, and makes it difficult to get a loan in the future.

 Some homeowners will opt for a short sale, but that can sometimes be burdensome and time-consuming.
 Not to mention the fact that lenders really do not enjoy short sales – it all but guarantees they’ll be losing money on the mortgage.
 Working with a home-buying company like PPS House Buyers is a better option for unloading your property quickly while receiving a cash payment.
 Remember, working with us means you can sell your house without a realtor.

 Working with a company that buys houses fast in Houston for cash, no matter the condition or financial burden, is key to avoiding a complete foreclosure.
 It’s a fast option for homeowners to avoid the crushing impact of foreclosure on their credit score – most transactions are completed within a couple of weeks.
 This will allow you to receive a quick payment and pay off the majority of what is owed before being foreclosed on.

 Reach out to us today to see how we can help.
+Let us know your property address, and we’ll make you a fair cash offer today.
 We’ve worked with hundreds of homeowners, just like yourself, and we want to help you navigate your way through this confusing process.